oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 #        readinessProbe:
 ```

-This is a pretty simple test to see if there is a running service, in this case we use the service to make an http get request (this is made by the framework and is done from outside the pod) on the 9080:/health/live url (we know it's on port 9080 as the port definition names it health-port.)
+This is a pretty simple test to see if there is a running service, in this case we use the service to make an http get request (this is made by the framework and is done from outside the pod) on the 9080:/health/live url (we know it's on port 9080 as the port definition names it health-port).
 There are other types of liveness probe than just get requests, you can run a command in the container itself, or just see if it's possible to open a tcp/ip connection to a port in the container.
 Of course this is a simple definition, it doesn't look at the many options that are available.

 The first thing to say is that whatever steps your actual liveness test does it needs to be sufficient to detect service problems like deadlocks, but also to use as few resources as possible so the check itself doesn't become a major load factor.